Thistle caterpillar on soybean

-- Use Figure 4 to estimate percent defoliation for each leaf and calculate the average percent defoliation across the three leaves from each plant and then across the multiple plants (also see Visual guide for estimation of soybean defoliation).
+- Use Figure 4 to estimate percent defoliation for each leaf and calculate the average percent defoliation across the three leaves from each plant and then across the multiple plants.

 - This average percent defoliation for the field's canopy can be compared to treatment thresholds.